Do you offer exterior wall solutions for concrete or prefab houses?

 Concrete cancer affects many homes of this period, and is caused by elements within the mixture that is used to make the concrete (eg sand) having elements on them which cause rust on the reinforced metal rods within the concrete to give it strength.

-The rod rust and then expand and become brittle, causing the strength of the concrete to fail and ultimately if this is not checked, the entire structure can collapse.
+The rods inside the concrete then rust and then expand and become brittle, causing the strength of the concrete to fail and ultimately if this is not checked, the entire structure can collapse.

 My home city of Plymouth, and the “Cornish units”

 If you don’t yet know, the editor comes from the Royal Naval city of Plymouth in Devon.
-(Francis Drake, Pasties, Plymouth argyle etc)
+(Francis Drake, Pasties, Plymouth argyle, Dawn French, Tom Daley etc)

 The German Luftwaffe, bless ’em, flattened the city during WW2 (and in doing so, arguably sucked the very life out of it), so a quick solution was needed to house the people bombed out of their homes during the war.